catboost/catboost/catboost/tutorials/README.md

     * This tutorial shows how to visualize catboost decision trees.

 * [Feature statistics tutorial](model_analysis/feature_statistics_tutorial.ipynb)
-    * This tutorial shows how to calculate feature statistics for catboost model
+    * This tutorial shows how to calculate feature statistics for catboost model.

 ## Custom loss